Lackadaisical-Security/Lackadaisical-AI-Chat/README.md

-# 🎉 Lackadaisical AI Chat - Free Open Source Release
+# 🧠 Lackadaisical AI Chat - Alpha Release with Memory System

-**Release Date:** July 30, 2025
+**Release Date:** July 31, 2025
-**Version:** 1.0.0 - Open Source Edition
+**Version:** 1.0.0-alpha.2 - Memory System Implementation
-**License:** Dual License - Free for Personal Use | Commercial License Available
+**License:** MIT (Free Forever)
+**Development Status:** 🚧 Active Alpha Development 🚧

-## 💝 Your Personal AI Friend is Here!
+## 🎉 Alpha Stage: Your Personal AI Friend with Memory!

-Welcome to **Lackadaisical AI Chat** - an open-source AI companion that runs entirely on your computer.
+Welcome to **Lackadaisical AI Chat** - an open-source AI companion that runs entirely on your computer and now features a complete Memory Management System!
 Meet **Lacky**, your personal AI friend who remembers your conversations, understands your emotions, and grows with you over time.

+**⚠️ Alpha Stage Notice**: This project is in rapid alpha development (started July 24, 2025).
+Features are being added daily, and some functionality may be incomplete or subject to change.
+Perfect for early adopters and developers who want to help shape the future of AI companions!

 Unlike cloud-based AI services, **everything stays private on your machine**.
-No data collection, no privacy concerns - just you and your AI companion.
+No data collection, no privacy concerns - just you and your AI companion with persistent memory.

 ## 📄 Licensing - Best of Both Worlds